uktrade/data-hub-frontend/docs/Running tests.md

 ### Updating the baseline image

 Updating the baseline consists in 2 steps:

 - 1:.
 Running the visual component tests locally and verifying the failures are valid

 - 2:.
-Running `$ npm run test:visual-component:update` which will copy all comparison images that have a failure associated to them into the baseline folder, replacing the old baseline images.
+Running `$ yarn test:visual-component:update` which will copy all comparison images that have a failure associated to them into the baseline folder, replacing the old baseline images.

 There is work to be done to allow update of a given baseline image rather than only have the option to update all of them at once.

 ## Accessibility tests

 The aim of this suite is to ensure our HTML pages are usable by as many people as possible.

 4 Tabs:

 1. cd test/sandbox && npm install && npx nodemon .
 2. redis-server
-  3. npm run develop
+3. yarn develop
-  4. npm run test:a11y
+4. yarn test:a11y

 ## Component unit tests

 The aim of this suite is to run tests directly against our React components without having to start the frontend.

-To start these tests, run `npm run test:component`.
-To run these using the Cypress component testing interface, run `npm run test:component:watch`.
+To start these tests, run `yarn test:component`.
+To run these using the Cypress component testing interface, run `yarn test:component:watch`.

 ## Cypress code coverage